Derandomized Parallel Repetition via Structured PCPs: Decodable PCPs

-\end{itemize} \end{definition} The starting point for our construction of a dPCP is the fact that NP has PCPPs with reasonable parameters: \begin{theorem} [\cite{BGHSV06,DR06}] $\csat_{\B}$ has a PCPP system with randomness complexity $O(\log n)$, query complexity $O(1)$, proof length $\poly(n)$, decision complexity $O(1)$, and rejection ratio $\Omega(1)$.\end{theorem} \begin{remark} The PCPPs described in Definition~\ref{def:PCPP} are known in the literature as {}``strong PCPPs''.
-An alternative definition of PCPPs, known as {}``weak PCPPs'', requires only that every assignment $x\in\B^{t}$ that is very far from a satisfying assignment will be rejected with high probability, while other non-satisfying assignments may be accepted with probability~$1$. \end{remark}
+\end{itemize} \end{definition} The starting point for our construction of a dPCP is the fact that NP has PCPPs with reasonable parameters: \begin{theorem} [\cite{BGHSV06,DR06}] $\csat_{\B}$ has a PCPP system with randomness complexity $O(\log n)$, query complexity $O(1)$, proof length $\poly(n)$, decision complexity $O(1)$, and rejection ratio $\Omega(1)$.\end{theorem} \begin{remark} The PCPPs described in Definition~\ref{def:PCPP} are known in the literature as ``strong PCPPs''.
+Here, the term ``strong'' means that the rejection probability is linearly related to to the distance $\varepsilon$ of $x$ from a satisfying assignment.
+In particular, this implies that even if $\varepsilon$ is small (but non-zero), then the PCPP rejects with non-zero probability.

+An alternative definition of PCPPs, known as ``weak PCPPs'', requires only that every assignment $x\in\B^{t}$ that is very far from a satisfying assignment will be rejected with high probability, while $x$'s that are close to a satisfying assignment may be accepted with probability~$1$. \end{remark}